IsaacSchemm/Crowmask/README.md

 Other functions:

-- [ ] Add Outbound Activities
+- [x] Add Outbound Activities
     * Group followers by inbox
     * For each inbox, add the appropriate `OutboundActivity`
-- [ ] Process Outbound Activities
+- [x] Process Outbound Activities
     * For each `OutboundActivity`:
         * Send the activity to the inbox
         * Mark as sent (no longer pending)
     * For each `PrivateAnnouncement`:
         * Send the activity to the inbox
         * Mark as sent (no longer pending)
-    * If a send fails, skip it and all other activities with the same inbox
+    * If a send fails, record the failure, and prioritize outgoing messages with fewer failures
-- [ ] Cache Refresh
+- [x] Cache Refresh
     * If the post is cached:
         * If the post is at least 24 hours old and the cache is less than an hour old, keep it
         * If a cache refresh was performed on this post within the last 5 minutes, keep it
     * Pull the post from Weasyl
-    * If the post was posted over 24 hours ago, backdate it
     * Update or delete our copy
     * Add outbound activities
 - [x] User Cache Refresh